1. What are the benefits of being involved in Intercultural Leadership, Education and Development?

 In order to be eligible to apply for the Fellowship Program, students must:

-In 2014-2015, there were 135 applications for 25 spots in the Fellowship Program.
-Applications for the program have grown steadily each year and we anticipate the 2017-2018 cohort will be no exception.
+Since 2014, we have seen more than 100 applicants each year for the 25 spots in the Fellowship Program.
+Applications for the program have grown steadily and we anticipate the 2018-2019 cohort will be no exception.

 6. How many students are accepted into the program?